-Every driver must do their Driver CPC before 9th September 2014, if you are driving professionally.
+Every driver must have a Driver CPC card if they are driving professionally.

-> There are 2 different routes for the Driver CPC.
+There are 2 different routes for the Driver CPC.

 Route 1 - Having Driver CPC through ‘acquired rights’

 You could have the Driver Certificate of Professional Competence (CPC) through ‘acquired rights’ if you’re already a professional lorry, bus or coach driver.

 You’ll have ‘acquired rights’ if you are a:

 Lorry Driver and got your vocational licence (C, C1, C+E and C1+E) before 10th September 2009.

 Bus or Coach driver and got your vocational licence (D, D1, D+E and D1+E) before 10th September 2008 – this includes a restricted vocational licence D(101) issued after 1991 and D1(101) issued before 1997 (though you should by now have completed periodic training).